Pular para o conteúdo principal

 Man working in a smartphone

-This social network is a veritable treasure trove of useful lead-generation tools and potential customers who are eager to learn about the benefits of your product or service.
+This social network is a veritable treasure trove of useful lead-generation tools and eager customers eager to learn about the benefits of your product or service.

 But nothing good happens overnight.

 Don't try to take shortcuts by firing thousands of messages to hundreds of leads generated on LinkedIn.
-Doing so, it is very likely that you will be seen as spam, at the risk of alienating potential future customers along the way.
+Doing so, you are very likely to be seen as spam, risking the alienation of potential future customers along the way.